FigBuild 2026

 Localized to where the damage happens.

-We debated who the dashboard was even for.
+We debated who the interface was even for.
 Players?
 Coaches?
 Family?
-We narrowed to one primary user, sideline medical staff, because an unspecialized, generic tool is useless in high stakes moments.
+We narrowed to one primary user, sideline medical staff, because a tool that tries to serve everyone is useless in high-stakes moments.

 Final Product